ibm-cloud-docs/vpc/bare_metal_server_profile.md

 {: tab-group="profile-configurations-x3"}
 {: class="simple-tab-table"}
 {: summary="Use the buttons before the table to change the context of the table.
 The column headers identify the hardware class."}

+If you are using GPU profiles, you need to install the required software and drivers onto your bare metal server.
+For more information, see [Managing GPUs and accelerators](/docs/vpc?topic=vpc-managing-gpus).

 ### Understanding the naming rule of the profiles
 {: #profile-naming-rule-bm-x86-64}